machingclee/machingclee.github.io/static/media/255-aws-sdk.817284cc.md

 ---
-title: "AWS CDK in Typescript and Python with Application in S3, Lambda Functions with Debugging, API Gateway and DynamoDB"
+title: "AWS CDK in Typescript and Python with ① Application in S3 ② Lambda Functions with Debugging ③ API Gateway and ④ DynamoDB"
 date: 2024-04-15
 id: blog0255
 tag: aws